 - Eye Scream: When Monokuma curbstomps her.

-- First-Name Basis: After Chiaki is outed as The Mole, Monomi goes from calling her "Nanami-san" to "Chiaki-chan."
+- First-Name Basis: In the original Japanese, after Chiaki is outed as The Mole, Monomi goes from calling her "Nanami-san" to "Chiaki-chan."

 - Leitmotif: Miss Monomi's Practice Lesson.